penelopeysm/Lox.jl/README.md

 [*Crafting Interpreters*](https://craftinginterpreters.com/), but in Julia.

-Specifically, this is the first half of the book (tree-walk interpreter).
+Specifically, this is the first half of the book (tree-walk interpreter), but with a handful of divergences from the book's spec (see below).

 Run with